docudevs/docs/docs/getting-started/quick-start.md

 Get started with DocuDevs in just 5 minutes!
 This tutorial will walk you through processing your first document and extracting structured data using AI.

+If you are already a seasoned developer, check out these [Python notebooks with examples](https://github.com/docudevs/python-examples)

 ## What You'll Learn

 By the end of this tutorial, you'll know how to: